 Whether you love the top 40s or enjoy turning up the stereo to listen to classic rock, the Grammy Museum located in Los Angeles is the place for you.
-The museum actually showcases various exhibits from today to the past and is historically interesting.
-Walk through the exhibits, learn more about the creative process, the technology that goes into the recording process and so much more.
-Read on to see what you can discover when you visit the grammy Museum.
+The museum showcases various exhibits from today to the past and is historically interesting.
+Walkthrough the presentations, learn more about the creative process, the technology that goes into the recording process, and so much more.
+Read on to see what you can discover when you visit the Grammy Museum.

-One of the great things about the museum are the exhibits.
-While there are permanent exhibits, there are also rotating ones so that no matter how many times you visit, there will always be something new for you to discover.
-One such exhibit that will be up until Spring 2018 is Katy Perry Frock & Roll: Transforming Music and Fashion.
-Another popular exhibit is the Michael Jackson exhibit located on the 3rd floor.
-Here, you’ll be able to see the white suite that was worn on the Thriller album cover, the iconic red leather jacket worn in the “Thriller” music video and never before displayed artifacts!
-There are four floors that are filled with interesting exhibits as well as one of a kind artifacts that can’t be seen anywhere else.
-As you explore all four floors of the museum you can learn more about the history of the Grammy Awards, the songwriting process of various artists, new music technologies and more.
+One of the great things about the museum is the exhibits.
+While there are permanent exhibits, there are also rotating ones.
+No matter how many times you visit, there will always be something new for you to discover.
+One such exhibition that will be up until Spring 2018 is Katy Perry Frock & Roll: Transforming Music and Fashion.
+Another favorite display is the Michael Jackson exhibit located on the 3rd floor.
+Here, you’ll be able to see the white suit that was worn on the Thriller album cover.
+You will also see the iconic red leather jacket worn in the “Thriller” music video, and never before displayed artifacts!
+Four floors are filled with exciting exhibits as well as one of a kind artifacts that can’t be seen anywhere else.
+As you explore all four levels of the museum, you can learn more about the history of the Grammy Awards.
+You can learn about the songwriting process of various artists, new music technologies, and more.